 You’re now the owner of your own Shopify dropshipping store.
 Congratulations!

-We’ve covered a lot in this Shopify dropshipping guide, but you’ll learn even more whilst you’re running your own business.
-There’s no limit to the amount of money which you can make with your online store, so it’s time to start making sales and generating revenue.
+We’ve covered a lot in this Shopify dropshipping guide, but you’ll learn even more while you’re actually getting your hands dirty running your own business.
+There’s no limit to the amount of money that you can make with your online store, so it’s time to start making sales and generating revenue.

 Want to learn more?